ptvan/ptvan.github.io/research.md

 ### Genomics (2021 - )

+I currently act as a [Subject Matter Expert](https://en.wikipedia.org/wiki/Subject-matter_expert) for the computational side of [duplex sequencing](https://twinstrandbio.com/technology/), connecting the various departments in the company.

-I analyze [duplex sequencing](https://twinstrandbio.com/technology/) data from diverse sources for commercial and academic clients, going from aligned reads to variants to modeling outcomes.
+I started out in the company as a Bioinformatics Scientist, analyzing genomic data for commercial and academic clients, going from aligned reads to variants to modeling outcomes.
 I was also responsible for presenting findings and addressing post-analysis data requests.

 ### Transcriptomics (2017 - 2020)